jraillard/parkndeploy/doc/step4_further_improvements.md

 # Step 4 : Further improvements

-Below you'll find some improvements suggestions to our project.
+Below you'll find some suggestions to improve our project.

 Those will be splited in two types : functionnalities, refactorings.